mfred488/mfred488.github.io/_posts/2020-01-14-2019-SANS-holiday-hack-challenge-write-up.markdown

 ## SugarPlum Mary

 Let's now get out of the building, and head east to the Hermey Hall.
-Right in front of us stands SugarPlum Mary, who just wants to list the files in in home directory.
+Right in front of us stands SugarPlum Mary, who just wants to list the files in her home directory.
-Someone played a trick on him, and running `ls` justs output: `This isn't the ls you're looking for`
+Someone played a trick on her, and running `ls` just outputs:

+> This isn't the ls you're looking for

 So which `ls` is actually used here?
 {% highlight bash %}